AST 1 – Fernie

 About the Course

-• Know how to use rescue equipment and the basics of companion rescue
+• Use avalanche rescue equipment and perform basics companion rescue

-The AST 1 course in Fernie is over 2 days, back-to-back.
-The full course dates can be viewed by selecting your preferred start date from the drop-down menu, followed by “Book Now”.
+The AST 1 in Fernie runs over 2 consecutive days.
+To view the full course dates, simply select your preferred start date from the drop-down menu and click “Book Now”.

 More Info